- 14

 Bird Cage Theater

-The Bird Cage Theater was known as the wildest and wickedest nightspot in the town.
+The Bird Cage Theater was known as the wildest and wickedest nightspot in town.
 The Theater was also the location of more than 26 deaths.
 Today, the Theater serves as a museum.
 Tours of the Bird Cage are offered for a fee during the day.
-Evening, a ghost tour is also provided.
+An evening ghost tour is also provided.
 Address 535 E Allen Street.

 Getting to Tombstone, Arizona